gaurav-kay/Influencia-API/README.md

 Influencia API
 ==============

-## Connects Brands with Influencers
+**Connects Brands with Influencers**

-The Flask API developed for CodeFury 2.0 Hackathon.
+The Flask API developed for CodeFury 2.0 Hackathon, Where we were the Runner up.

 # Usage
 ## Clone this repository